Health Indicator Report of Asthma: Child Prevalence

-Notes*Estimates for the following groups had a coefficient of variation >30% and should be interpreted with caution: Female under 5
+Notes*Estimates for the following groups had a coefficient of variation >30% and should be interpreted with caution: Male and Female under 5

 Data Interpretation IssuesIn 2011, the BRFSS changed its methodology from a landline only sample and weighting based on post-stratification to a landline/cell phone sample and raking as the weighting methodology.
 Raking accounts for variables such as income, education, marital status, and home ownership during weighting.